web3sdruvs/bot-exchange-api/README.md

 # bot-exchange-api
-This repository was created with the intention of centralizing examples for interacting with exchange APIs
+This repository was created with the purpose of aggregating examples for interacting with cryptocurrency exchange APIs.
+All actions related to investments are the sole responsibility of the investor.
+Before making investment decisions, it is essential to carefully evaluate financial goals, risk tolerance, and seek guidance from a financial professional if necessary.
+Investments carry risks, and past results do not guarantee future outcomes.